rx-angular/rx-angular/libs/state/actions/docs/Readme.md

 # Resources

 **Example applications:**
-A demo application is available on [GitHub](https://github.com/BioPhoton/rx-angular-state-actions).
+A example application is available on [GitHub](https://github.com/tastejs/angular-movies/tree/main/projects/movies/src/app/pages/movie-detail-page).

 # Motivation

 Signals, or a more commonly used name actions, are a common part of state management and reactive systems in general.
-Even if `@rx-angular/state` provides `set` method, sometimes you need to add behaviour to your user input or incoming events.
+Even if `@rx-angular/state` provides a `set` method, sometimes you need to add behaviour to your user input or incoming events.

 Subjects are normally used to implement this feature.
 This leads, especially in bigger applications, to messy code that is bloated with Subjects.